On non-elliptic symplectic manifolds: -Hodge theory on the universal covering of closed symplectic manifolds

+0.2 cm In order to investigate non-elliptic symplectic manifolds without the hard Lefschetz property as done in Section 2, we will use the global deformation of $\w$-compatible almost complex structures to K\"ahler flat structures on an open dense submanifold of the given symplectic manifold.
+We can obtain a family of (measurable) Lipschitz almost K\"ahler structures.
+With respect to those constructed (measurable) Lipschitz almost K\"ahler metrics, the corresponding $L^2_k$-norms of $p$-forms are quasi isometry (that is, with equivalent norms).

-0.1 cm In order to investigate non-elliptically symplectic manifolds without hard Lefschetz property, we will use the deformation of almost complex structures to Lipschitz K\"ahler structures (cf. N. Teleman \cite{Tele3}).
-Suppose that $(M^{2n}, \w, J, g_J)$ is a closed almost K\"ahler manifold with an infinite fundamental group $\G=\pi_1(M^{2n})$.
-We will construct a special fundamental domain, $F$, using Darboux coordinate charts (cf. \cite{MS}), such that the almost complex structure $J$ on $F$ can be deformed to an integrable complex structure $J_0$ on $F$, which is also $\w$-compatible.
+Recall that suppose that $(M^{2n}, \w, J, g_J)$ is a closed almost K\"ahler manifold with an infinite fundamental group $\G=\pi_1(M^{2n})$.
+We can construct a special fundamental domain, $F$, using Darboux coordinate charts (cf. McDuff-Salamon \cite{MS}), such that the $\w$-compatible almost complex structure $J$ on $F$ can be deformed to an $\w$-compatible integrable complex structure $J_0$ on $F$.